clemens-chr/segment-anything-2-real-time/README.md

 * Addition of `sam2_ros_node.py`, which listens for RGB images and outputs a mask.
 It needs a prompt, which can come from a text prompt, a mesh => image => text prompt, or a hardcoded position

 * Addition of `sam2_model.py`, which is a nice wrapper around the `sam2_camera_predictor.py`.
-It is very robust, doesn't seem to need to re-start tracking extreme for extreme cases.
+It is very robust, doesn't seem to need to re-start tracking except for extreme cases.

 * Addition of `mesh_to_image.py` to go from mesh to mesh image (pyvista), `image_to_description.py` to go from mesh image to text description (GPT-4o), `description_to_bbox.py` to go from text description to bounding box around that object in a new image (Grounding DINO), and `mesh_to_bbox.py` which puts these things together.
 All of these are runnable scripts you can try.